+91.9(b)(2)

-We request an exemption from § 91.9(b)(2) which requires an aircraft flight manual in the aircraft, however since there are no pilots or passengers on board the aircraft and given its size, this regulation is inapplicable.
-We believe an equivalent level of safety will be achieved by maintaining a safety/flight manual with the UAS ground station.
+requires an aircraft flight manual in the aircraft, however since there are no pilots or passengers on board his aircraft and given its size, this regulation is inapplicable.
+An equivalent level of safety will be achieved by maintaining a safety/flight manual with the UAS ground station.